Chipotle Aioli Recipe

 Easy Chipotle Aioli is a verstile condiment.
-Use it on deli sandwiches, burgers, grilled cheese, fries, onion rings and more!
-Add a little spice to your life!
+Use this chipotle mayo recipe on deli sandwiches, burgers, grilled cheese, fries, onion rings and more!
+Add a little spice to your life with aioli sauce.

 Easy, creamy chipotle aioli is a quick and zesty sauce perfect for dipping or spreading on sandwiches.
 Chipotle peppers in adobo sauce add heat while the mayonnaise is slightly sweet.
-The perfect combination.
+This perfect combination is also known as chipotle mayo.
+Mayo is just a less fancy word for aioli.

 Condiments can easily make or break a meal.
 Sauces should complement, not take over the flavor profile.
 Otherwise you’d just need a bowl of sauce.
 Gross.